Background

 Groups are determined by factors including the car's value and cost to repair, performance and top speed, security features, and availability and cost of parts.

-As a new driver, choosing a car in a lower insurance group can save you hundreds or even thousands of pounds each year.
-Small city cars like the Volkswagen Up!, Fiat 500, or Ford Fiesta typically sit in lower groups and are popular choices for first-time drivers.
+As a new driver looking for cheap first car insurance, choosing a car in a lower insurance group can save you hundreds or even thousands of pounds each year.
+Small city cars like the Volkswagen Up!, Fiat 500 or Ford Fiesta typically sit in lower groups and are popular choices for first-time drivers.

 Where You Live and Where You Park Your Car